 - Apple Siri: 500 Million (however, fewer people use Siri for search than Amazon Alexa or Google Assistant users)

-- Others: There are other digital assistance devices out there, but they aren’t focused on search (notably Microsoft Cortana and Samsung Bixby).
+- Others: There are other digital assistance devices, but they aren’t focused on search (notably Microsoft Cortana and Samsung Bixby).
 There is no way (currently) to optimize for those ecosystems.
 However, we felt they were still worth a mention.

 Step 2 – Get Your Local Business Listed Online (if you are a local business)

 After selecting your desired voice search ecosystem, it’s time to get your local business listed online.
-Smartphones and other smart devices show business listings before traditional organic search results.
-What that means is that if your business listing is nonexistent or outdated, then you won’t show up in the first results for searches on those types of devices.
+Smartphones and other intelligent devices show business listings before traditional organic search results.
+That means that if your business listing is nonexistent or outdated, you won’t show up in the first results for searches on those types of devices.